louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>
 <br>

 In order to check that the form was working and the information that was entered was captured correctly, I connected the form to Code Institute from dump using the link that was provided in the love running project (as seen in the screen shots).
-Then removed the link and replaced it with a link to the Thankyou page and then changed the method from post to get.
+Once the form had been tested the link was then removed and replaced with a new link connecting to the Thankyou page.
 Below are the screen shots of the code used to send the form details and the captured details.

-In the second column of the Contact page there is similarly styled card to the contact form that contains the contact details of the stables, the address, telephone and email address.
+In the second column of the Contact page there is similarly styled card to the contact form.
+This card contains the contact details of the stables, the address, telephone and email address.
 Alongside the contact details are icons to represent the type of contact i.e a home icon for the address.
-On smaller devices the columms become stacked and the icons alongside the contact details is hidden.
+On smaller devices the columms become stacked and the icons alongside the contact details become hidden.

 <br>